zitadel/zitadel-examples/b2b-nextjs/README.md

 Now switch back to the organization `Demo-Customer` and [create a new user](https://docs.zitadel.ch/docs/manuals/user-register) in this organization.
 Let's call the first user `Alice Admin`.
 Create a second user called `Eric Employee`.

 As you have guessed, these two users need to be authorized.
-We want to enable Alice to assign roles to users in her organization in self-service.
-Thus she will get also a Manager Role within ZITADEL.

 Navigate to Projects, and in the sub-navigation "Granted Projects".
 Select the project portal `Portal` and navigate to "Authorizations".

 Give `Alice Admin` the roles `reader` and `admin`.
 `Eric Employee` will get only the role `reader`.

+### Manager Role

+We want to enable Alice to assign roles to users in her organization in a self-service manner.
+To make this happen, we need give Alice an [Manager Role](https://docs.zitadel.com/docs/concepts/structure/managers) within the Organization `Demo-Customer`.

-Now click on the plus on the top right and give `Alice Admin` the Manager Role `Project Grant Owner`.
+Still in the organization `Demo-Customer`, navigate to Organization.
+Click on the plus on the top right and give `Alice Admin` the Manager Role `Org Owner`.

+## Step 5: Create a project grant

 ### Login

-You should be able to login with the user created in the organization `Demo-Customer`and see all granted projects.
+You should be able to login to the Demo Application with the user created in the organization `Demo-Customer`and see all granted projects.

 Switch to authorizations to view all users and their roles.
 You may extend the application here to make role-assignment possible within the portal.